Raiffeisen Zentralbank: History

-Since 2000

 In 2005, RZB bought Ukrainian Bank Aval, and renamed its subsidiary Raiffeisen Bank Aval.

 In 2007, Raiffeisen made €1.48 billion, 79% of it from operations abroad.

 After the international financial problems of 2008, Raiffeisenbank Chairman Herbert Stepic served as spokesman for a group of 10 central and eastern European banks, which asked the European Central Bank (ECB) to extend their bailout.

-In June 2013, Raiffeisen supported the nationalised Volkesbanken by purchasing a package of poor loans worth $300mn from them.
+In June 2013, Raiffeisen supported the nationalised Volksbank Group by purchasing a package of poor loans worth $300mn from them.

-In February 2014, Raiffeisenbank International was reported as reevaluating their participation in the Eastern European and Russian markets, where 57% of Raiffeisen's total assets were, according to bank data.
+In February 2014, Raiffeisen Bank International was reported as reevaluating their participation in the Eastern European and Russian markets, where 57% of Raiffeisen's total assets were, according to bank data.
 Roughly half of the loans made by Raiffeisen and its subsidiaries in Ukraine were in U.S. dollars, while many loans in Hungary were in Swiss francs.
 As local currencies tumbled, those loans became more expensive for borrowers to pay off.
 The bank asked the Austrian taxpayer to buy preferred shares of Raiffeisen valued at €1.75 billion in a capital-raising measure.
 The coupons would pay 9.3% annual interest and must be repaid within five years, said an Austrian Finance Ministry spokesman.

 In 2015 the Raiffeisen Bank made a profit again (379 million euros / $420 million).
 The bank postponed the sale announced in 2014 of its Polish subsidiary, Raiffeisen Bank Polska SA.
 Another factor that affected the bank's decision to wait with the sale were the elaborate demands by Polish regulators for bank sales.
 In response to Poland's new bank levy, Raiffeisen Bank announced that "in principle, we still want to sell the bank, but not under all circumstances and at any price, and we can’t rule out that we won’t sell it in the coming months and years."

 In 2016 the parent company Raiffeisen-Landesbanken-Holding GmbH was merged with Raiffeisen Zentralbank; the latter was the surviving entity.
 On 18 March 2017 Raiffeisen Zentralbank merged with subsidiary Raiffeisen Bank International; the latter was the surviving entity.

-Owners
+Shareholders

-RZB was 90.43% owned by Raiffeisen‐Landesbanken‐Holding GmbH, which in turn is owned by the nine Austrian Raiffeisen regional banks (eight regional centres and Zveza Bank).
+Before 2016, RZB was 90.43% owned by Raiffeisen‐Landesbanken‐Holding GmbH, which in turn is owned by the nine Austrian Raiffeisen regional banks (eight regional centres and Zveza Bank).